Last Updated on February 28, 2019 by Paroma

 That brings me to the end of Part 1 of this off the beaten path Oaxaca travelogue with my top things to do in Oaxaca.
 Hope you enjoyed this post and have found plenty of ideas on what to do in Oaxaca!
 A few things to remember: Post Nov 2nd, there are not many tourists around and so that makes for a good time to visit.
-Also, its best to pay in Mexican pesos (more economical) even though many places may accept American dollars.
+Also, it’s best to pay in Mexican pesos (more economical) even though many places may accept American dollars.
 Finally, here is a list of some other attractions in Oaxaca and ideas for day trips from Oaxaca.
 We were mostly on foot and due to lack of a car and fortuitous planning, did not get to visit a few other attractions beyond Zone 1 or make further day trips.
 Our primary purpose was to eat our way through this town, which we did.
 For more Mexico inspiration, read my guides to Mexico city and Tulum in Riviera Maya.

 Like this post?
 Pin it here